(* updated August 17, 2020)

 Or Bamidbar is a Sephardic Orthodox synagogue located in the Winchester neighborhood of Las Vegas, within the central area of Las Vegas and close to downtown and The Strip.

-Ahavas Torah Center is Green Valley's newest orthodox congregation and was founded by Rabbi Yehoshua Fromowitz, one of the original Kollel rabbis to Las Vegas.
+Ahavas Torah Center is Henderson’s fast-growing orthodox congregation and was founded by Rabbi Yehoshua Fromowitz, one of the original Kollel rabbis to Las Vegas.
 A dynamic congregation, ATC offers daily and Shabbos services, as well as educational classes and youth groups.
 Ahavas Torah Center is located within the Henderson Eruv.

-In 1998, the Chabad of Green Valley was started by Rabbi Mendy and Chaya Harlig.
+In 1998, the Chabad of Henderson was started by Rabbi Mendy and Chaya Harlig.
 The Chabad now offers a full schedule of lectures, shabbatons, women’s programs, and a teen program.
-Prayer services are currently limited to Shabbos and Sunday.
-The Chabad of Green Valley is moving forward on plans to build a new multipurpose facility on its recently-acquired 4-acre parcel of land.
+The Chabad of Henderson is moving forward on plans to build a new multipurpose facility on its recently-acquired 4-acre parcel of land.

 Henderson, the “little sister” of Las Vegas, has evolved into a flourishing community.
 Henderson offers award-winning master planned communities, a revitalized downtown business hub and a vast array of parks, recreational facilities, and dining and retail options.